arion-lang/.github/profile/README.md

 🧙 Remember, you can do mighty things with the power of [Markdown](https://docs.github.com/github/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax)
 -->

 Thank you for using Arion.
 (And if you aren't, SWITCH NOW.)
 Arion was inspired by the Greek horse Arion, known to be the fastest horse alive.
-THat's exactly what this language is.
+That's exactly what this language is.
 FAST.
 Like C.

 And guess what?
 It's as easy as python, too.